moonstripe/ctec_wg_research_resources_1/README.md

 ## Usage

 In order to replicate the results in the paper, you will need to install all necessary dependencies.
 These dependencies have been helpfully summarized in `requirements.txt`.
-(The following instructions assume you've initialized a database to store all of the content.
+(The following instructions assume you've initialized a PostgreSQL database to store all of the content.
 Official instructions on using PostgreSQL can be found [here](https://www.postgresql.org/docs/current/tutorial.html).)

 <br/>